Updated: Jun 15

 Why the Original Oil Shop CBD is Better

 The reason that our CBD topical oils stand out is the combination of responsibly-sourced, quality CBD and pure essential oils.
-The oils used in the CBD Black Label line naturally have their own therapeutic benefits and are carefully selected to complement and enhance the benefits of the CBD.
+The oils used in our CBD products naturally have their own therapeutic benefits and are carefully selected to complement and enhance the benefits of the CBD.
 Remember, essential oils are absorbed quickly into the blood stream and have an extraordinary synergy with CBD oil.

 Lastly, and most importantly, educate yourself and do your own research.
 Look for articles with the sources listed (bonus points if it comes from a scientific publication) where you can fact check and understand the science better.
 That will lead to a sound mind and a more receptive body.